BAMDP Shaping: a Unified Framework for Intrinsic Motivation and Reward Shaping: Introduction

 \section{Introduction}

-RL algorithms are known to struggle when rewards are sparse.
-A common solution is intrinsic motivation (IM) or reward shaping, which guides RL agents by adding pseudo-rewards to the true rewards~\citep{schmidhuber1991possibility,dorigo1994robot,barto2004intrinsically}.
-Intrinsic rewards may depend on the entire history while shaping rewards depend only on the action and previous and current MDP state.
-A wide variety of pseudo-rewards have been proposed and used successfully with scalable deep RL algorithms in complex environments ~\citep{pathak2017curiosity,berseth2019smirl,hafner2023mastering}.
+A common approach to guiding RL agents in sparse reward settings is to add pseudo-rewards to the true rewards.
+A wide range of pseudo-rewards have been used successfully in complex environments~\citep{pathak2017curiosity,berseth2019smirl,hafner2023mastering}; more domain-agnostic terms are typically known as intrinsic motivation (IM) while reward shaping is often more task-specific \citep{schmidhuber1991possibility,dorigo1994robot,barto2004intrinsically}.
 However, designing them is challenging, and they can affect performance in counter-intuitive ways leading to degenerate behaviors~\citep{taiga2021bonus,Clark_Amodei}.
-For instance, IM that rewards accurate prediction of the next percept may cause an agent to sit forever in front of a blank wall, while favoring "surprise"---states where the next percept is hard to predict---causes an agent to get stuck watching a "noisy TV" that randomly flips channels, rather than encouraging exploration as one might expect \citep{burda2018exploration}.
+For instance, rewarding accurate prediction of the next percept may cause an agent to sit forever in front of a blank wall~\citep{rhinehart2021information}, while favoring states where the next percept is hard to predict causes an agent to get stuck watching a ``noisy TV" that randomly flips channels, rather than encouraging exploration as one might expect \citep{burda2018exploration}.

-These sorts of problems can be avoided by analyzing and designing pseudo-rewards within a theoretical framework for how a rational RL agent {\em should} behave.
-Such a framework already exists---the Bayes-Adaptive MDP (BAMDP)~\citep{bellman1959adaptive,martin1967bayesian}, a generalization of Bayesian bandits~\cite{gittins1979bandit}.
-In a BAMDP, the agent starts out not knowing which MDP it is operating in and learns more through observation.
-BAMDP states consist of the cumulative information observed from the actual MDP, i.e., the entire history of states, actions, and rewards, up to and including the current physical state.
-An RL algorithm can be viewed as a {\em policy} mapping the BAMDP state to an action that updates it \citep{duff2002optimal}.
-An optimal RL algorithm maximizes the expected BAMDP return, i.e., the expected return while exploring and learning (note that optimal RL algorithms do not necessarily converge to an optimal policy for the actual MDP~\cite{Bradt+al:1956}).
-Within this framework, we can understand both reward shaping and IM as \textit{BAMDP reward shaping}, i.e., a function of the action and previous and current BAMDP states.
-We show that this perspective yields both theoretical and practical implications.
+Avoiding these behaviors requires understanding their root causes.
+We approach this by analyzing pseudo-rewards within a theoretical framework for how a rational RL agent {\em should} behave---the Bayes-Adaptive MDP (BAMDP)~\citep{bellman1959adaptive,martin1967bayesian}, a generalization of Bayesian bandits~\citep{gittins1979bandit}.
+In a BAMDP, the agent starts out not knowing what MDP it is operating in and learns more through experience.
+BAMDP states consist of the cumulative information gathered, i.e., the entire history $h_t$ of MDP states, actions, and rewards observed up to and including the current state of the MDP.
+An RL algorithm can be viewed as a {\em policy} mapping the BAMDP state to an action that updates it \citep{duff2002optimal}, and optimal RL algorithms maximize the expected BAMDP return, i.e., the expected return while exploring and learning.